awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-cloudformation-publictypeversion.md

 Tests and publishes a registered extension as a public, third\-party extension\.

 CloudFormation first tests the extension to make sure it meets all necessary requirements for being published in the CloudFormation registry\.
-If it does, CloudFormation then publishes it to the registry as a public third\-party extension in this region\.
+If it does, CloudFormation then publishes it to the registry as a public third\-party extension in this Region\.
 Public extensions are available for use by all CloudFormation users\.
 + For resource types, testing includes passing all contracts tests defined for the type\.
 + For modules, testing includes determining if the module's model meets all necessary requirements\.

 For more information, see [Testing your public extension prior to publishing](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/publish-extension.html#publish-extension-testing) in the *CloudFormation CLI User Guide*\.

-If you don't specify a version, CloudFormation uses the default version of the extension in your account and region for testing\.
+If you don't specify a version, CloudFormation uses the default version of the extension in your account and Region for testing\.

 To perform testing, CloudFormation assumes the execution role specified when the type was registered\.